genesis-community/cf-genesis-kit/MANUAL.md

 browser), you can activate the `self-signed` feature.
-Certificates will then be automatically generated with the proper subject alternate names for all of the domains (system and apps) that Cloud Foundr will use.
+Certificates will then be automatically generated with the proper subject alternate names for all of the domains (system and apps) that Cloud Foundry will use.

 ## Small Footprint Cloud Foundry